 Policies and Procedures

 This page highlights selected departmental policies.
 For more information, please go to the individual program pages for Classics and Classical Archaeology.

-The M.A. translation examinations will have the following format: two passages of verse, each of 20-25 lines, and two passages of prose, an average of 180 words each in length.
+- M.A.
+Translation exams: two passages of verse, each of 20-25 lines, and two passages of prose, an average of 180 words each in length.

-The Ph.D. translation examinations will have the following format: six passages (or their equivalent), evenly divided between prose and verse, of which students must translate five.
+- Ph.D.
+Translation exams: six passages (or their equivalent), evenly divided between prose and verse, of which students must translate five.
 Verse passages will be approximately 20 lines in length, and prose passages will have an average of about 180 words each.
 These passages will be drawn from the Common List.